Information-Theoretic Active Correlation Clustering: Introduction

 \section{Introduction}

-Clustering is an important unsupervised learning problem for which several methods have been proposed in different contexts. \emph{Correlation clustering} \citep{BansalBC04,DemaineEFI06} is a well-known clustering problem, especially beneficial when both similarity and dissimilarity assessments exist for a given set of objects.
-Consequently, correlation clustering studies the clustering of objects where pairwise similarities can manifest as positive or negative numbers.
-It has found a wide range of applications including image segmentation \citep{KimNKY11}, bioinformatics \citep{BonchiGU13}, spam filtering \citep{BonchiGL14,1315245.1315288}, social network analysis \citep{2956185,2339530.2339735}, duplicate detection \citep{HassanzadehCML09}, co-reference identification \citep{McCallumW04}, entity resolution \citep{GetoorM12}, color naming across languages \citep{ThielCD19}, clustering aggregation \citep{GionisMT07,ChehreghaniC20} and spatiotemporal trajectory analysis \citep{BonchiGU13}.

-Correlation clustering was first studied with binary pairwise similarities in $\{-1,+1\}$ \citep{BansalBC04} and then extended to encompass arbitrary positive and negative pairwise similarities \citep{DemaineEFI06,CharikarGW05}.
-Finding the optimal solution of correlation clustering is known to be NP-hard and even APX-hard \citep{BansalBC04,DemaineEFI06}.
-As a result, various approximate algorithms have been developed for this problem (e.g., \citep{BansalBC04,DemaineEFI06,AilonCN08,CharikarGW05,elsner-schudy-2009-bounding,GiotisG06}) including the methods based on \emph{local search} that in practice outperform the other methods in terms of both the quality of clustering and the computational runtime \citep{ThielCD19,Chehreghani22_shift}.
+Clustering is an important unsupervised learning problem for which several methods have been proposed in different contexts. \emph{Correlation clustering} (CC) \cite{BansalBC04,DemaineEFI06} is a well-known clustering problem, especially beneficial when both similarity and dissimilarity assessments exist for a given set of $N$ objects.
+Consequently, CC studies the clustering of objects where pairwise similarities can manifest as positive or negative numbers.
+It has found a wide range of applications including image segmentation \cite{KimNKY11}, bioinformatics \cite{BonchiGU13}, spam filtering \cite{BonchiGL14}, social network analysis \cite{2339530.2339735, 2956185}, duplicate detection \cite{HassanzadehCML09}, co-reference identification \cite{McCallumW04}, entity resolution \cite{GetoorM12}, color naming across languages \cite{ThielCD19} and clustering aggregation \cite{GionisMT07,ChehreghaniC20}.
+CC was initially explored using binary pairwise similarities in $\{-1, +1\}$ \cite{BansalBC04}, and was later extended to support arbitrary positive and negative pairwise similarities in $\mathbb{R}$ \cite{CharikarGW05, DemaineEFI06}.
+Finding the optimal solution for CC is known to be NP-hard and APX-hard \cite{BansalBC04,DemaineEFI06}, presenting significant challenges.
+As a result, various approximate algorithms have been developed to address this problem \cite{BansalBC04, CharikarGW05,DemaineEFI06,AilonCN08,elsner-schudy-2009-bounding}.
+Among these, methods based on local search are noted for their superior performance in terms of clustering quality and computational efficiency \cite{ThielCD19,Chehreghani22_shift}.